World Arthritis Day 2025: Raising Awareness About Joint Pain

 World Arthritis Day or WAD is a World Health Day of intention to raise the extent of awareness of arthritis disease in the world, held on October 12th every year.
 Particularly, WAD aims to participate in supporting all audiences globally to recognize the existence and impact of Rheumatic and Musculoskeletal Diseases abbreviated as RMDs.
 It was at first established in 1996 by Arthritis and Rheumatism International (ARI) for the welfare of arthritis patients.
 Therefore, while the negative effects of RMDs of which there are currently 216 are little appreciated, their impacts are felt and hidden.

 Arthritis is a joint disorder that entails a hundred and more types of arthritis that reduce pain, stiffness, inflammation, and restrictions in muscle actions.
-It was then divided into two main types which include osteoarthritis (OA) and rheumatoid arthritis (RA).
-OA results from wearing away of the joints through various factors and with usage while RA is an Autoimmune disease that occurs when the immune system views its tissues as foreign and so attacks them, especially the one that makes up the joints.
+They then divided it into two main types: osteoarthritis (OA) and rheumatoid arthritis (RA).OA results from wearing away of the joints through various factors and with usage while RA is an Autoimmune disease that occurs when the immune system views its tissues as foreign and so attacks them, especially the one that makes up the joints.
 We should celebrate world rheumatoid arthritis day 2025, which draws attention to the problems in the daily lives of those and the need for early diagnosis and tailored approaches to their therapy.

 Arthritis Caused by Injuries